 persons dare to say: the condition of our church is such as that of Rome, of Ephesus, etc.!
 And it is not a fallen church!

 I beseech my brother to believe me in this, that I am not saying here a word concerning his position; this is not the place to discuss it.
 I quote all these avowals, because he loudly blames this doctrine, that the church is in a state of failure, and yet it seems to me that he himself proves it.
 Such is all that I occupy myself with in this report.
 May God bless the work of those who preach the Lord Jesus! this is my prayer.
-The report discusses principles, I discuss them too; and I close by making this remark, that there is all possible difference between &#8220;preparing for the church faithful persons&#8221; &#8212;a task that appears to me rather a difficult one for man&#8212;and &#8220;committing to faithful men&#8221; the truths that one has learned, so that there may be a rampart against error.
+The report discusses principles, I discuss them too; and I close by making this remark, that there is all possible difference between "preparing for the church faithful persons" -- a task that appears to me rather a difficult one for man -- and "committing to faithful men" the truths that one has learned, so that there may be a rampart against error.
 I would also recall the very important remark of the report on evangelisation.
-The word of God has settled the question. &#8220;God,&#8221; says the scripture (@1 Corinthians 12: 28), note it well*;* God, and not man&#8212; God &#8220;has set some in the church; first apostles, secondarily prophets, thirdly teachers.&#8221; Well! let it be God, and not man, who appoints them, and we shall be content.
+The word of God has settled the question.
+"God", says the scripture (@1 Corinthians 12: 28), note it well; God, and not man -- God "has set some in the church; first apostles, secondarily prophets, thirdly teachers".
+Well! let it be God, and not man, who appoints them, and we shall be content.

-I wish, in conclusion, to remember myself, as well as to remind those who will peruse these pages, that the Holy Spirit is ever with us&#8212;that His strength fails not.
+I wish, in conclusion, to remember myself, as well as to remind those who will peruse these pages, that the Holy Spirit is ever with us -- that His strength fails not.
 The unbelief of the mass of professors may exercise an influence on the mode of the activity of the child of God, never on its source.
 It may give him more of sorrow sometimes; he may find himself more isolated, but that cannot prevent his being faithful.
-The unbelief of the mass may doubtless change the circumstances in the midst of which he labours, and so modify their effects, but it cannot alter the faithfulness of him who labours in it; on the contrary, the moment when evil is at its height, is ordinarily the time of the greatest faithfulness of Christians: we have already said so in the pamphlet, &#8220;On the Formation of Churches&#8221;; Elijah, Samuel, Moses, and others, are witnesses of this.
+The unbelief of the mass may doubtless change the circumstances in the midst of which he labours, and so modify their effects, but it cannot alter the faithfulness of him who labours in it; on the contrary, the moment when evil is at its height, is ordinarily the time of the greatest faithfulness of Christians: we have already said so in the pamphlet, "On the Formation of Churches"; Elijah, Samuel, Moses, and others, are witnesses of this.